 Leire: In the confirmations of lands in the sixteenth year of the reign of King James I John oge O Lorkan and James O Lorkan of Cullecartan in Galway Co., gent. were jointly possessed of a half quarter of Cullecartan in Longford barony, and alongside Thomas O Kelly of Clontuskert, jointly held a third quarter of Leire.[xxxv]
 On Petty’s Map Lyre is shown in the parish of Clonfert, between Coolecartan (later ‘Coolcarta’) and Annaghcorba (later townland of Annaghcorrib), to the north east of Coolecartan.
 In the Tithe Applotment Books dated 1824 relating to the parish of Clonfert ‘Annacorrib and Lyre’ were treated together.
 From its original meaning in the Irish language as ‘ladhar’, it signifies a fork or the area formed between a fork in a geographical feature such as between rivers.
 In this case it would appear to signify an area between two streams.

-Lisanacody: Morogh mcRory of Lissenhackett was given as one of the chief men of the barony of Longford in 1585.
-This is the modern townland of Lisanacody outside of the village of Eyrecourt.
-Lissenhackett is also the name of a quantity of land in the neighbouring barony of Leitrim, but it has been used also as a corruption of Lissanacody in the parish of Donanoughta.
+Lisanacody: The modern townland of Lisanacody in the parish of Dunanoughta outside of the village of Eyrecourt and also the site of an O Madden castle of that name.
+In a list of castles of the territory dated approximately 1574, Lisanacody was erroneously included under the barony of Leitrim and given as ‘Lisnacode’, the residence of one Murrogh mcfferigh.
+The error may have occurred in confusing the townland of Lissenhackett in the adjacent barony of Leitrim with Lisanacody.
+Morogh mcRory of Lissenhackett was given as one of the chief men of the barony of Longford in 1585.
 Moraigh keigh mcFeary of Lisnackody, gent., received a pardon in the second year of the reign of King James I and was earlier described in a pardon of 1585 as Murcho mcFerriagh of Lyssenackett (Cal.
 Fiants, Eliz.
 I.) (In that same second year one Donnogh mcMoraghe of the same was also pardoned.)
 It is evident that this is the same man as Murrogh mcfferigh of Lisnacode of 1574 and so it would appear evident that the Morogh mcRory mentioned in the 1585 Indenture should correctly be Murrough mcFeary O Madden.

 Lisbeg: A townland in the parish of Clonfert.
 In the Rental of the diocese of Clonfert dated 1407 it would appear to equate to the denomination called ‘Leathrathabeg’,[xxxvi] the ‘rath’ and ‘lios’ being similar in denoting a more or less circular enclosure or space enclosed by such an enclosure.